TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 ### Voting Eligibility

-Development Group
+#### Development Group
-* All members of the Development Group may vote.
+* All members of the Development Group will get 1 vote.

-Development Group Teams
+#### Development Group Teams
-* All members of the Development Group Team may vote.
+* All members of the Development Group Team will get 1 vote.

-Release Management Group and Teams
+#### Release Management Group and Teams
-* All members of the Development Group may vote.
+* All members of the Development Group will get 1 vote.

-Project Direction Group
+#### Project Direction Group
-* All members of the Development Group may vote for the Developer positions.
+* All members of the Development Group will get 1 vote for the Developer positions.
-* All companies supporting the project through resources or financing will get 1 vote for the End-User positions.
+* All companies supporting the project through resources or financing in the 6 months prior to an election being called will get 1 vote for the End-User positions.
-* All members of the Admin Group may vote for the Admin position.
+* All members of the Admin Group will get 1 vote for the Admin position.

-Admin Group
+#### Admin Group
-* All members of the Admin Group may vote.
+* All members of the Admin Group will get 1 vote.

-Admin Group's Management Team
+#### Admin Group's Management Team
 * All members of the Project Direction Group may vote.

 ### Process to change the Community's governance structure or processes